-Babaktuk foresaw the rise of Babylonia as a world power (1:12-13).
+Habakkuk foresaw the rise of Babylonia as a world power (1:12-12-15).

-Habaktuk foresaw the rise of Babylonia as a world power (1:5-11), but was so shocked at the thought of this wicked nation being God's instrument for chastening larsed that he reyayd for further light on this problem (1:12-2:1).
-God replied that the righteous remnant in Israel would live by 6th, but wicked people and nations would be judged (2:4-20).
+Habakkuk foresaw the rise of Babylonia as a world power (1:10-12) and the preyed for further light on this problem (1:12-2-2:1).
+God replied that the righteous remnant in Israel would live by faith, but wicked people and nations would be judged (2:4-20).

-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and his three (riends were taken to the court of Raby-Daniel and the court of Raby-Daniel nexxar.
+Daniel and his three friends were taken to the court of Raby.

 35:25; cf. Zech 12:11), and was followed on the throne by three sons and a grandson.

 Eliakim (elder brother of Jehoshaz) was made king by Necho II, who changed his name to Jeholakim.

 Jeholakim became a vassel of Nebuchadnezzar, Jeholakim cut Jeremiah's scroll and threw it into the fire.

 After serving three years, he rebelled against Nebuchadnezzar.
 29.

+nexxar.